 Do Koi Eat Gold Fish?

-TL;DR Koi could eat small goldfish but it's not all bad news as they most likely won't, also there's plenty of other species that will also happily share a pond.
+Koi could eat small goldfish but it's not all bad news as they most likely won't, also there's plenty of other species that will also happily share a pond.

 Which Species Can Share a Pond with Koi?